How to report chargeable event gains on life insurance policies, including details on the annual qualifying policy if you're an insurer.

 There are technical specifications that must be met when reporting gains as a text file.

 This creates a flat text file (CSV files are not acceptable), which can be submitted by either:

 HMRC chargeable events spreadsheet

-Do not submit a spreadsheet with a red cell in row 1.
+Do not submit a spreadsheet with a red highlighted cell in rows 1 or 2.
 You must correct the errors before submitting your return to HMRC.

-If you are unable to report chargeable event gains on either the Electronic Flat Text File specification or HMRC chargeable event spreadsheet, please email email@example.com to discuss reporting using a paper certificate.
+If you are unable to report chargeable event gains on either the Electronic Flat Text File specification or HMRC chargeable events spreadsheet, email: email@example.com to discuss reporting using a paper certificate.

 Qualifying policy information